H3rby7/cloud-bench/README.md

 Checksum validation against the checksums provided in ['trace_2018.md'](https://github.com/alibaba/clusterdata/blob/7358bbaf40778d4bd0464a64a430812088b7b74e/cluster-trace-v2018/trace_2018.md).

-    # Build a minimal docker container to download the trace
+Build a minimal docker container and download the trace.
+(This will take a very long time as the hosting server is slow)

     docker-compose -f docker-compose-trace.yml up -d

-    # Inspect progress, if interested
+Inspect progress, if interested

     docker-compose -f docker-compose-trace.yml logs -f

-    # Exec into ocntainer
+Exec into ocntainer

     docker-compose -f docker-compose-trace.yml exec -it alibaba-trace bash

 ## Spar - Trace Generator